 Executive Meddling: The film's original ending made a little more sense, but was changed for overseas prints due to the poor performance in theaters.
 Yes, the impaled shark ending was used in original theatrical prints.

 Money, Dear Boy: Michael Caine only appeared because of it.
-And later regretted being in the Bahamas shooting it instead of picking up his Academy Award for Hannah and Her Sisters.
-He's never even seen the film — but he assures that it paid for a lovely house!
+In an interview given around the time of the movie's release, Caine said that he enjoyed shooting in the Bahamas and working with Lorraine Gary, but largely viewed the movie itself as a working vacation.
+He did later regret being in the Bahamas shooting it instead of picking up his Academy Award for Hannah and Her Sisters.
+He's never even seen the film — but he assures that it paid for a lovely house! note Though, if it's any consolation, he was able to pick up his second Oscar for The Cider House Rules.

 This is also the reason for his notorious instantly dry shirt after climbing onto the boat.
 In the heat of the Bahamas it dried out between takes, and when no one else noticed he elected to remain comfortably dry rather than point it out.

 Michael Caine generally prefers not to acknowledge his involvement in the film.
 As mentioned above, he's never even watched it, but is well aware of its terrible reputation.
-Universal became aware of that reputation immediately, and embraced it, allowing Steven Spielberg to launch a Take That to this movie in the second Back To The Future film.
+Universal became aware of that reputation immediately, and embraced it, allowing Steven Spielberg to launch a Take That! to this movie in Back to the Future Part II.

 Director Joseph Sargent did an interview with the Television Academy in 2006 when he was questioned about making this film.
-Judging by his expressions while answering the question, it appears that he wasn't very fond of it either.
+He even admitted in retrospect that the "shark seeking revenge on the Brodys" idea was ludicrous.

 Although she had been mostly retired from acting for eight years prior to appearing in the film, and gave it up completely after its release, it was still a sad last effort for actress Lorraine Gary, who got a Worst Actress nomination for her performance.